Financing Study Abroad

 Can my financial aid be used if I choose a non-Goucher sponsored program?

-Goucher institutional aid (including Goucher merit scholarships and Goucher grants) may be used to support a maximum of one semester of study abroad in Goucher programs, a list of which is available in the Office of International Studies.
+Goucher institutional aid (including Goucher merit scholarships and Goucher grants) may be used to support a maximum of one semester of study abroad in Goucher programs, a list of which is available in the Office of Global Education.

-Goucher institutional aid may not be used to support study abroad in approved, non-Goucher programs, a list of which is available in the Office of International Studies.
+Goucher institutional aid may not be used to support study abroad in approved, non-Goucher programs, a list of which is available in the Office of Global Education.
 Students should consult with the Office of Financial Aid to determine whether they may qualify for need-based assistance to support their study in approved, non-Goucher programs.

 Goucher institutional aid may not be used to support study abroad in non-approved programs.
 The Office of Financial Aid will not process financial aid applications for non-approved programs; students should consult with the program they wish to attend to determine if aid is available through such program.